KETTY2/Ctrl-C-GS-Official/README.md

 Please pay attention to the console logs and keep an eye out for the loss and metrics.
 All records and training time evalutions will be saved to `data/record` and `data/result` respectively.
 So, launch your tensorboard or other viewing tools for training inspection.

-For preparation and training on custom datasets, you can follow the instructions in the [Custom Datasets Section](#custom-datasets), and then run the training and rendering commands specified above.

 <details> <summary> Some useful parameters you can explore with, good luck with them </summary>